Adityasc9/Adityasc9/README.md

 # 💫 About Me:
-I am a junior Computer engineering student at the University at Buffalo.
+I am a senior Computer engineering student at the University at Buffalo.
 My interests are Machine Learning and Embedded systems and robotics!
 I am currently working at the ESC Research Lab at UB creating Machine Learning models and datasets to detect Alzheimer's using speech biomarkers

 ## 🌐 Socials: